mpilosov/home/content/contact.md

 ---

-I am available for consulting on [Python](https://mindthemath.com/python), [MLOps](), and several other [discplines]() related to the research-to-production process and applied computational mathematics.
+I am available for consulting and workshops on [Python](https://mindthemath.com/python), [MLOps](), and several other [disciplines]() related to the research-to-production process and applied computational mathematics.

 {{< rawhtml >}}